-There is established a Zoning Board of Appeals of five (5) members, not more than three (3) of whom shall belong to the same political party.
-No member of the Board shall hold a salaried municipal office.
+There is established a Zoning Board of Appeals of five members, not more than three of whom shall belong to the same political party.

 Sec.
 2-25.
 Appointment and Terms of Members.
 5

 Appointments to the Zoning Board of Appeals shall be made for a term of five (5) years.
 Such terms shall be staggered so that one (1) term expires each year.